 While funding by the Dutch government provides us with a large source of income, we are always seeking partnership with other donors to improve the sexual and reproductive health in the Netherlands and elsewhere.

 Rutgers WPF has consultative status with ECOSOC.
-At special sessions of the United Nations, such as the Commission on Population and Development (CPD) and the Commission on the Status of Women (CSW), we may submit a written statement and often are scheduled to speak too.
+At special sessions of the United Nations, such as the Commission on Population and Development (CPD) and the Commission on the Status of Women (CSW), we may submit a written statement and are also often scheduled to speak.
 In this way, we can express our views on relevant topics.

 Memberships and ISO